 What Is Russian Tea Made Of?

-Russian tea is prepared somewhat like tea in the rest of Europe, with a few key differences.
+Russian tea, also known as “zavarka” is prepared somewhat like tea in the rest of Europe, with a few key differences.
 Even though green tea can be found in Russia, most tea prepared in Russia is black tea.

 This black tea is steeped for long periods (usually all day) in a specialized brewing urn known as a samovar.
 These decorative pots are covered with ornate designs and help give the tea service a romantic feel.
 In Russian culture, gathering around the samovar for hours of tea and conversation is crucial for socializing during Russia’s dark, cold winter months.